FlxAV/MDDN342-Parameterised-Space/README.md

 2. **Run the Project:**
   - Navigate to the index.html file.
   - Right-click on the index.html file and select "Open with Live Server" (if you have the Live Server extension installed) or open it directly in your browser.
   - The project should open in a new browser tab, displaying the interactive animation.

+3. **Interact:**
+   - Once the project is running, the animation will play.
+   - Some keybinds are setup for debuggin and recording the animation.
+   - Changing the size of the animation is possible by clicking on "large" and "xlarge".

 ### References